Esri/arcgis-maps-sdk-java-samples/map/create-and-save-map/README.md

 ## Use case

-Maps can be created programmatically in code and then serialized and saved as an ArcGIS `web map`.
-A `web map` can be shared with others and opened in various applications and APIs throughout the platform, such as ArcGIS Pro, ArcGIS Online, the JavaScript API, Collector, and Explorer.
+Maps can be created programmatically in code and then serialized and saved as an ArcGIS portal item.
+In this case, the portal item is a web map which can be shared with others and opened in various applications and APIs throughout the platform, such as ArcGIS Pro, ArcGIS Online, the JavaScript API, Collector, and Explorer.

 ## How to use the sample